interactions-py/interactions.py/docs/migration.rst

 4.1.0 → 4.3.0
 ~~~~~~~~~~~~~~~

+A new big change in this release is the implementation of the ``get` utility method.
+It allows you to no longer use ``**await bot._http...``.

+You can get more information by reading the `get-documentation`_.

-``4.3.0`` introduces a new method of creating commands, subcommands, and options.
+``4.3.0`` also introduces a new method of creating commands, subcommands, and options.
 There are also numerous new features, such as a default scope and utilities.

 The following example shows and explains how to create commands effortlessly and use new features mentioned above: